python/cpython/Doc/library/idle.rst

 An attribute completion box will automatically open, if any completions are available, if one types '.' and waits for a predefined delay.
 The delay defaults to 2 seconds and can be set in the settings dialog.
-If one types os.sep or os.altsep in a string and waits, a completion box opens with filenames in the current directory.
+If one types an :data:`os.sep` or :data:`os.altsep` in a string and waits, a completion box opens with filenames in the current directory.
 Typing a separator after a directory name changes the list to that directory.
 To prevent auto popups, set the delay to a large number of